thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ## Changelog

 ### 1.4.1
+- Arms Dealer Store on HQ mission parameter (when turned on Arms Dealer store is available right from the start on the HQ in new special terminal, will work only in sessions where arms dealer isn't found yet)
 - New rebel airstrike type: Supply Drop (filled with magazines for player's and commander's AI mates weapons, available through commander airstrike menu on Y key)
 - Greatly increased chances to obtain Find the Arms Dealer task (5%->25% from interrogations, 20%->40% from documents steal, 25%->60% from laptop hacks)
 - Grab Money From Faction Pool money amount changed from 1000 to 500